bonolo1/taskmanager/README.md

 ```
  pwd
 ```
-if you are not in the appropriate directory, enter:
+If you are not in the appropriate directory, enter:

 ```
 cd task_manager